Schabarum Trail/Lemon Avenue Loop

 The trail ascends quickly, making a few switchbacks before entering a pleasant woodland (the only shade on the route).
 The views of the Puente Hills get better as you climb out of the woodlands, making a few more switchbacks before threading a gap between two water tanks and arriving at a residential road.

 At this point, the trail (now a bridle path) heads downhill on a few switchbacks that might remind some hikers of Lombard St. in San Francisco.
 The trail levels out and makes a slight ascent to a picnic area (1.6 miles from the start), where you can sit and enjoy views of the San Gabriels and the towns below.

 Continuing along the bridle trail, you reach the intersection of Walnut Vista and Lemon Avenue at 2.5 miles.
 Head downhill along the bridle path following the east side of Lemon Avenue.
-Just before Amar, turn right and follow the bridle path for a pleasant half mile, making a small climb before dipping back down to the road.
+Just before Amar, turn left and follow the bridle path for a pleasant half mile, making a small climb before dipping back down to the road.
 At 3.7 miles from the start, you reach the beginning of the Schabarum Trail segment.
 Head back along Amar Road to the park.